dfols/javascript-guide/README.md

 ### Objects

-Objects in JavaScript are collections of key-value pairs.
+Objects are collections of key-value pairs.
 The keys are strings (or Symbols), and the values can be of any data type.

 #### Creation and Accessing Properties